-"Her user-friendly musical philosophy sets her happily apart from the myopic, self-involved songwriters...She is a wonderfully lively, very funny and enormously amiable entertainer with a keen and wicked eye for the excesses of our fast-food, tv-happy and noisome culture." - The Boston Globe
+"Her user-friendly musical philosophy sets her happily apart from the myopic, self-involved songwriters... she is a wonderfully lively, very funny and enormously amiable entertainer with a keen and wicked eye for the excesses of our fast-food, tv-happy and noisome culture." - The Boston Globe

-"A buddhist monk in a 12-step program trapped in the body of a singer/songwriter." - The Albuquerque Journal
+"A Buddhist monk in a 12-step program trapped in the body of a singer/songwriter." - The Albuquerque Journal